-Myoclonus is a brief and rapid twitching of a muscle or muscle groups.
-The twitching happens suddenly.
+Myoclonus is a brief and rapid twitching of a muscle or group of muscles.
 It cannot be stopped or controlled.

 National Institute of Neurological Disorders and Stroke

 Canadian Association of Neuroscience Nurses

 Eberhardt O, Topka H. Myoclonic disorders.
 Brain Sci.
 2017;7(8):E103.

 Michaeil-Demo Y, Gavvala JR, et al. Clinical classification of post anoxic myoclonic status.
 Resuscitation.
 2017;119:76-80.

 Myoclonus—approach to the patient.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/approach-to/myoclonus-approach-to-the-patient.
 Accessed October 6, 2020.

 Last reviewed September 2020 by EBSCO Medical Review Board Rimas Lukas, MD Last Updated: 5/21/2021